kawaiwu2001/D.C.-Crime-Insights-Application/README.md

 - We believe that it would be a good idea to use polynomial regression for different crime methods on the Crime Prediction Linear Regression Graph.

-- Additionally, on the Saftery Routing Page, we generate a new route for the user that takes into account local crime data over the past 7 days.
+- Additionally, on the Safety Routing Page, we generate a new route for the user that takes into account crime data over the past 7 days.
 However, our application does not show the original route generated before taking into account the crime data.
 This may be a good feature to add to the application.

+- The application currently does not support mobile devices.
+Making the application mobile-friendly would also be a great addition.

-Additionally linked is our groups Kanban board.
-Note that this may require a request to access. https://venkata-chaitanya-kanakamedala.atlassian.net/jira/software/projects/CRWA/boards/2
+This is also the link to our group's Kanban board.
+Note that you may need to request to access it: https://venkata-chaitanya-kanakamedala.atlassian.net/jira/software/projects/CRWA/boards/2

 ## Contributing

 Our team is open to contributions as long as they follow our license: http://creativecommons.org/licenses/by-nc/4.0/

-The following is a link to our github repository: https://code.vt.edu/sungpeihsuan/crime-report-web-application
+The following is a link to our Gitlab repository: https://code.vt.edu/sungpeihsuan/crime-report-web-application

 ## Authors and acknowledgment

-The following project was guided under professor Soheil Sibdari
+The following project was guided under Professor Soheil Sibdari

 ### Authors: